 4. Next Connect your Arduino Kit to 16X2 LCD.
 Here you have to add one more part, which is 10K Variable Resistance.
 You will get absolutely nothing character displayed on LCD if 10K preset is not adjusted correctly.
-If you are not sure, then adjust it near about .5 Volt and latter it can be fine tuned for better contrast.
+If you are not sure, then adjust it near 0.5 Volt and latter it can be fine tuned for better contrast.

-5. For easy connection and Preset soldering I recommend use of PCB. which is shown below.
-You can save this for printing on copper clad Board.
+5. For easy connection and Preset soldering I recommend using of PCB. which is shown below.
 You can make your own PCB by Heat Transfer method or by screen printing method otherwise use Dot Matrix Board or Bread Board.
 This PCB will help you in all projects which used 16X2 LCD by reducing LCD Pin from 16 to 8 for easy connection.